Australia’s Environment Is in a State of Decline

-In a recent independent review of Australia's environmental legislation, the Environment Protection and Biodiversity Conservation Act 1999, Professor Graeme Samuel AC wrote:
+In a 2020 independent review of Australia’s environmental legislation, the Environment Protection and Biodiversity Conservation Act 1999, Prof Graeme Samuel AC wrote:

 The ability to make good decisions about our environment to reverse this decline relies on sound ecological modelling and good biodiversity data.
 It is a powerful tool, but ecological modelling is not simple to do.